String Instrument Care Tips

 During play, rosin can make its way onto your fingerboard as well as your instruments top.
 After each practice session, take care to wipe down the fingerboard and strings to remove rosin and dust to prolong the life of your strings.

 Wood may expand in humid weather and contract as it dries which can affect how your instrument functions.
 Do not leave your instrument in a car during extreme hot or cold weather as this can damage the instrument and the finish.
+Only clean your instrument with wood polish and a soft cloth.

 Don’t try to force the case lid shut!Most instrument cases are only large enough to hold the instrument, bow, rosin, and small accessories such as a mute or pitch pipe.
 Only store objects such as pens and pencil in the accessory compartment of your case, otherwise they may damage the instrument when the case is closed.
 Shoulder rests are best carried separately unless there is ample room in the case or the case has a compartment to hold it.
 Papers or music stored in the case may squeeze against the instrument causing the bridge to break or the instrument to crack.